myltik/azure-docs.ru-ru/articles/app-service-mobile/app-service-mobile-xamarin-forms-blob-storage.md

             </ListView>
           </Grid>

-6. Внесите изменения в файл **TodoItemDetailsView.xaml.cs**, добавив следующие операторы using:
+6. Edit **TodoItemDetailsView.xaml.cs** and add the following using statements:

         using System.Collections.ObjectModel;
         using Microsoft.WindowsAzure.MobileServices.Files;

-7. Замените реализацию класса `TodoItemDetailsView` следующим кодом:
+7. Replace the implementation of `TodoItemDetailsView` with the following:

         public partial class TodoItemDetailsView : ContentPage
         {